data-edu-ooi/data-review-tools/data_download/README.md

 This toolbox contains examples and tools to download data from uFrame via the OOI Machine to Machine (M2M) interface.

 ### Scripts
-- [download_data_local.py](https://github.com/data-edu-ooi/data-review-tools/blob/master/data_download/download_data_local.py): Imports tools that build netCDF data request urls for science streams of the instruments input by the user (does not check against the Datateam Database), sends those requests (if prompted), and downloads the netCDF, provenance, and annotation files to a local machine.
+- [download_data_local.py](https://github.com/data-edu-ooi/data-review-tools/blob/master/data_download/download_data_local.py): Imports tools that build netCDF data request urls for science streams of the instruments input by the user (does not check against the Datateam Database), sends those requests (if prompted), and downloads the netCDF, provenance, and annotation files to a local directory.

 - [download_data_nc_interactive.py](https://github.com/data-edu-ooi/data-review-tools/blob/master/data_download/download_data_nc_interactive.py): Imports tools that compare the [OOI Datateam Database](http://ooi.visualocean.net/) to [ooinet.oceanobservatories.org](https://ooinet.oceanobservatories.org/), builds netCDF data request urls, sends the requests, and writes a summary of the status of the data requests.
 This interactive tool prompts the user for inputs.
 Data can be downloaded for multiple platforms, instruments, data streams, etc.